robertheeter/uroflo/README.md

 ps
 kill [process ID]
 ```
 Kill the 3 Python processes (main.py, hematuria.py, Django backend server) and Node frontend server processes.
 A list of processes can be viewed with the `ps` command.
-Alternatively, reboot the Raspberry Pi.
+Alternatively, use `kill -9 -1` to reset the device to the login screen or reboot the Raspberry Pi.

-### Run on boot
+### Run on boot (OPTIONAL)
 The following should be added to the bottom of `/home/[user]/.bashrc` via `sudo nano ~/.bashrc` to run the application on boot.
 Ensure that `run.sh` has execute permission (see above).
 ```
 DISPLAY=:0 /home/[user]/Documents/uroflo/run.sh &
 ```
-To quit the program after running on boot, use `kill -9 -1`, which should reset the device to the login screen, after which the `.bashrc` file can be modified to not run the application on boot.
+To quit the program after running on boot, use `kill -9 -1`, which should reset the device to the login screen, after which the `.bashrc` file can be reverted to not run the application on boot.

 ## Folders